Piervit/gufo/docs/types.rst

   * list
   * set : no order, no duplicated value.
   * map : a map is a set of key values binded to values.
+  * tuple: a tuple is a sequence of value with potentially different types.

 List, set and maps can only contains element of same type.